MissDysart/data-collection-challenge/README.md

 3. Stored a list of the dictionaries created into a list. (made sure to close the browser before exiting)

 ### Part 2: Scrape and Analyze Mars Weather Data
+1. Scrape the table for Mars Weather Data using BeautifulSoup
+2. Store the data in a Pandas DataFrame
+3.